ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

 1. [[Download and setup seafile server]], then start seafile and seahub and make sure everything is OK.

-2. Setup MySQL, we assume MySQL user is `root` and password is `root`.
+2. Setup MySQL, we assume MySQL user is `root` and password is `root` in our example below.

 3. Create 3 databases named `ccnet-db`, `seafile-db`, `seahub-db`. e.g., ``create database `ccnet-db` character set = 'utf8';``